How to Become a Speech Therapist in Delaware

 The Delaware State Board requires candidates for SLP licensure to earn the nationally recognized CCC-SLP (Certificate of Clinical Competence in Speech-Language Pathology) certification through the American Speech-Language-Hearing Association (ASHA).

-Qualifying for the credential requires a master’s degree with an emphasis in speech-language pathology, communication disorders, or speech-language and hearing science from a program that has been accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or other accrediting agency recognized by the US Department of Education.
+Qualifying for the credential first requires a master’s degree with an emphasis in speech-language pathology, communication disorders, or speech-language and hearing science.
+The degree must be awarded by a program that has been accredited by ASHA’s Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

-As of 2016, there are no CAA-accredited programs with campus locations in Delaware, however, most aspiring SLPs elect to study through online programs as opposed to attending school out of state.
+As of 2025, only the University of Delaware has a CAA-accredited programs with a campus location in Delaware.
+However, many aspiring SLPs elect to study through online programs as opposed to attending school out of state.
 CAA accredits several online programs throughout the country that have garnered the respect of employers and the professional community.

-Students of these programs complete traditional coursework online and complete clinical hours in hospitals and clinics in their area.
+Students in online SLP programs complete traditional coursework online and complete clinical hours in hospitals and clinics in their area.

 Admissions and Undergraduate Requirements

-Graduate level SLP programs are designed to build on the competencies developed during an undergraduate program in communicative sciences and disorders.
-However, even with a bachelor’s degree in an unrelated major, you would be considered for admission after completing certain prerequisite courses that are fundamental to the field:
+Graduate-level SLP programs are designed to build on the competencies developed during an undergraduate program in communicative sciences and disorders.
+However, even with a bachelor’s degree in an unrelated major, you may be considered for admission after completing certain prerequisite courses that are fundamental to the field:

 Graduate Courses and Clinical Practicum